frederic-perez/AmE-dictionary/data/idioms.md

 __quitter__ One who gives up, especially before or without putting forth the maximum amount of effort possible. _The sport is too hard for you, is it?
 Well, good riddance—we don’t need a quitter like you on our team._
 __quote, unquote__ :two::hammer:
 __rabbit hole__ :four::hammer: _We fell into the poop rabbit hole again in this episode._ _We are falling down the rabbit hole._
+__rabble-rouser__ Someone who excites or provokes in others an intense emotional reaction or call to action; someone who tries to stir up trouble among other people.
+The term is always used in a negative way. _How can you listen to that fool?
+He’s just a rabble-rouser trying to sway mindless followers so that they join his cause._
 __race against time__ To do something very quickly.
 __rags to riches__ Characterized by a rise from poverty to great or exceptional wealth.
 Hyphenated if used as a modifier before a noun. _My uncle’s is a true rags-to-riches story.
 He grew up without a penny, but through sheer determination, he founded his own company and is now one of the wealthiest men in the state._
+__rain check__ :dart: __1__ A substitute ticket or pass to attend an event that has been postponed for a later date. _They emailed us a rain check for the concert after the guitarist broke his hand in a rock-climbing accident._ __2__ By extension, a promise to take up an offer that one has initially declined. _I’m sorry, but I’ll have to take a rain check for dinner this Saturday.
+Would next weekend work for you?_
 __rain or shine__ _Market open rain or shine._
+__raise the bar__
 __ramp up__ :two::hammer:
 __rarer than hens’ teeth__ Incredibly scarce or rare; extremely difficult or impossible to find.
 __rat race__ [:scroll: The term started out as a literal racing of rats (earliest use 1783).
 Then it was used as military slang (1931) to refer to planes or ships chasing each other or racing.
 Eventually the term evolved into its current sense.
 Imagine a rat running through a laboratory maze to find another piece of cheese or an employee hoping to climb the next rung of the corporate ladder while sacrificing personal health and peace and you’d have a good idea of the term rat race.]
 A repetitive competitive activity, such as the modern working life in which one constantly struggles to attain wealth, status, etc.